Contact Us

 Communications Manager

-Liz has more than 13 years’ experience working as a journalist on environmental trade titles including Packaging News, ENDS Europe and Materials Recycling World.
+Liz has more than 14 years’ experience working as a journalist on environmental trade titles including Packaging News, ENDS Europe and Materials Recycling World.
 She has written extensively about resource management issues and the circular economy.
-She is looking forward to sharing the exciting stories that form part and parcel of Thames21’s work.
+She shares the exciting stories that form part and parcel of Thames21’s work.
+She has a Postgraduate Diploma in Newspaper Journalism from City University.
+She grew up near the River Thames and took regular trips to the foreshore as a child.
 When her out of office is on, Liz can be found running, enjoying time with her family and friends, or attending music gigs.

 Communications Officer